Last updated on March 27, 2023.

 This, however, was a complete failure.

 The cloth curtain grew mildew and mold even quicker, and to the point that I could no longer clean it.
-I don’t know if I spread the Otter Wax unevenly or if I just didn’t apply enough of it onto the fabric.
+I don’t know if I spread the Otter Wax unevenly or just didn’t apply enough onto the fabric.
 It seemed that the nooks and crannies of the fabric weave held in moisture easier.
 Perhaps Otter Wax was not meant to prevent mold growth in fabric that is constantly in a warm, moist environment.

 No More Plastic